 Sabine Grunwald, Ph.D., leads the UF Mindfulness Program and is Professor in the Soil and Water Sciences Department, IFAS, UF.
 She blends expertise and interests in mindfulness, spirituality, environmental and geo-sciences.
 Inter- and transdisciplinary thinking that integrate human, socio-cultural, ecological and biophysical domains to address wicked global human-environmental problems of our time are of special interest to her.
 Dr. Grunwald earned a Ph.D. in environmental sciences from the University in Giessen, Germany, a 1-yr.
 Graduate Certificate in Integral Studies from Fielding Graduate University, Santa Barbara, CA, and an Authentic Leadership Certificate with Mindfulness training (Naropa University, Boulder, CO).
 She studies integral and transpersonal psychology at the California Institute of Integral Studies, San Francisco, CA. Dr. Grunwald is affiliate faculty member in the UF Center for Spirituality and Health.
 Since the 1980s, she has practiced qigong, tai chi and various meditation styles including somatic meditation.
 She trained extensively in mindfulness meditation, mind-body, and self-inquiry through retreats, workshops, and courses.
-She is a Tantrika in Dharma Ocean, Vajrayana Buddhism (https://www.meetup.com/Dharma-Ocean-Meditation-Group-Gainesville/).
+She is a Tantrika in Vajrayana Buddhism and interested in open forms of modern American Buddhism (https://www.meetup.com/Dharma-Open-Meditation-Group-Gainesville/).

 Monika Ardelt, Ph.D., is Professor of Sociology and a Founding Faculty Member and Member of the Advisory Board of the Center for Spirituality and Health at the University of Florida.
 She is also a 1999 Brookdale National Fellow, a 2005 Positive Psychology Templeton Senior Fellow, and a Fellow of the Gerontological Society of America.
 Her research focuses on successful human development across the life course with particular emphasis on the relations between wisdom, religion, spirituality, aging well, and dying well.
 Dr. Ardelt has been a practitioner of mindfulness meditation for over 25 years and has taught and co-taught university courses incorporating mindfulness and service learning, such as Sociology of Aging and the Life Course, Group-Related Internship Program, which focused on service learning and the meaning of life, and Cosmic Dance: The Integration of Science, Religion, and Compassionate Love.